alerion09/PingFromServer/README.md

 # PingFromServer
 You can add php file on your server machine and run this app on your pc or smartphone, then you can ping some addresses from your server.
 <br />
-Created using HTML, CSS , JavaScript, PHP.
+Used technology: HTML5, CSS3, JavaScript, PHP.
 <br />
 <br />
 <br />